-Every forward-looking business is considering how to implement automation strategies throughout their different departments these days.
-It is not surprising that moderation, which traditionally required a lot of manual work has been one of the first areas to get turned upside down by the emerging automation trend.
+Every forward-looking business considers how to implement automation strategies throughout its different departments.
+Unsurprisingly, content moderation traditionally required a lot of manual work and has been one of the first areas turned upside down by the emerging automation trend.

-But smart business owners also realize that for automation to be efficient, it has to be applied right.
-Even though there are huge cost-savings to be had by adding automation to your moderation process, you will only reap the monetary benefits if you chose the right approach.
+But smart business owners also realize that for automation to be efficient, it must be applied correctly.
+Even though there are considerable cost-savings to be had by adding automation to your moderation process, you will only reap the monetary benefits if you choose the right approach.

 Bill Gates famously said:

 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”